architmeta/wafa-autoscrapper/README.md

 ## Limitations

 - **Keyword-based detection** may miss or misclassify some events; review and expand keyword lists as needed.
-- **

 ---

 ## License

-This project is released under the MIT License.
+This project is released under the GNU GENERAL PUBLIC LICENSE.

 ---